IntEL4CoRo/ease_fall_school_2022/README.md

 ### Cleaning up docker images

 Docker can clutter your machine a lot, especially when you build your own images.
-Use the following commands to get rid uf unused images and containers.
+A container can hold you back from removing images that it uses, so remove the container first, then the image.
+Use the following commands to clean up.
 ```
+docker images          # lists images
+docker container list  # lists containers

+docker container prune  # clears unused containers in a safe mode
-docker image prune
+docker image prune      # clears unused images in a safe mode

+docker container stop <container id>  # stops the container
-docker container prune
+docker container rm <container id>    # removes the container
+docker image rm <image name>          # removes an image, if no container is using it
 ```

 ### Getting the Lecture's docker container